RDjarbeng/interactive_face_animation/README.md

 The project also draws on affective interaction, with emotions like happiness or surprise designed to evoke emotional responses from the user.
 Through social presence, the character feels like a social entity, enhancing the sense of interaction.
 Finally, proxemics plays a role, as the character’s emotions intensify based on the mouse’s virtual proximity, creating a dynamic and engaging experience.

+I suppose my biggest inspiration for this is the keepon robot which is a minimalistic robot that creates an affective interaction with it's body movements.
+So this can be my attempt at a virtual keepon.

 ---